-Andy Shepherd is a bestselling author of middle-grade fiction, including The Boy Who Grew Dragons series, and picture books.
+Andy Shepherd is a bestselling author of The Boy Who Grew Dragons series, and picture books.
 She lives near Cambridge with her husband and two sons.
 She spends her spare time trying to figure out how to move this beautiful city closer to the sea.

 Q&A with Andy Shepherd

 1. Can you tell us how the first dragon story - The Boy Who Grew Dragons - came about?

 I've always told my sons stories and one day I told them about this dragon that would fly down and lift our car out of a traffic jam - we really wanted to get to the beach!
 I loved the idea of a dragon and the magic it would bring being in our ordinary world, not somewhere fantastical.

 Then my sons started asking questions, 'Why did the dragon live in our village?'
 'Where had he come from?', 'Why did he disappear sometimes?'
 So I had to come up with some answers.
 And the story just grew and grew, and then I remembered there actually is a dragon-fruit tree - and rushed off to look it up on the computer - just like Tomas.

 Straight away, I knew it deserved to be in a story, because it really is an amazing plant, with these wonderful spiky fruit and huge moon-white flowers that only bloom for one night.

 2. Why did you decide to go on and create the final book, an 'Ultimate Guide' for The Boy Who Grew Dragons series?

 Originally, I had the idea of writing a 'non-fiction' style guide to bring together everything Tomas had learned along the way.
 But I soon realised that I wasn't as motivated to write that.
 What I love writing is the relationships and the little heart moments between the characters.
 So I started thinking about a way I could combine a guide and a continuation of the adventure.